EthanWadsworth/cse110-sp21-group28/admin/meetings/050921-CatchUpMeetingAndUpdate.md

 ## Current Timeline and thoughts for the week
 - By next week, try to have everything set up in terms of our HTML and focus on javascript and setting up functionality during week 8.
-- We will talk more during the week and in our next meetings Finished meeting on Sunday, May 9th at 6:42 PM.
+- We will talk more during the week and in our next meetings.
+Finished meeting on Sunday, May 9th at 6:42 PM.